Officers resign from Portland, Oregon, protest response unit - WTMJ

 Davis said in the event there’s a declared riot in the coming days, there will still be a police response from other officers within the bureau “with as close to adequate resources as we can get.”

-The team’s use of force during protests and police declared-riots has led to multiple civil lawsuits in state and federal court, sanctions from a judge and now an indictment.
+Portland Commissioner Jo Ann Hardesty, who has led efforts to defund the police and proposed disbanding the team last fall, said that the “resignations are yet another example of a rogue paramilitary organization that is unaccountable to the elected officials and residents of Portland.”

+“Earlier this week, for the first time in Portland’s history, an officer from PPB’s Rapid Response Team was charged with a misdemeanor for assaulting a photojournalist during a protest last summer,” Hardesty said.
+“Ironically, we now see some PPB officers engaging in the act they showed so much disdain for last summer by staging their own protest.”

 From May 29 through Nov.
-15, during the height of the social justice protests in Portland, Portland police used force more than 6,000 times, according to a U.S. Department of Justice report.
+15 last year, during the height of the social justice protests in Portland, the city’s police used force more than 6,000 times, according to a U.S. Department of Justice report.

 Budworth marked the first Rapid Response Team officer to face criminal prosecution stemming from force used during a protest.
 The police union has called the prosecution politically driven, and said Budworth’s baton “push” to a woman’s head was accidental.